-Policy H5 Winchelsea Road [East Side] is allocated for a mixed use development with up to 10 dwellings across the broad location, car parking or B1 employment subject to the following criteria:
+Policy H5 Winchelsea Road [East Side] is allocated for a mixed use development with at least 10 dwellings across the broad location, car parking or B1 employment subject to the following criteria:

-Development of the location will need to be undertaken on a comprehensive basis and according to an overall masterplan;

-The design shall be of high architectural quality and create a strong sense of place to enhance its setting against the Rye Conservation Area and having regard to its riverside location.

-There should be provision for riverside green spaces and access for the England South East Coastal Path;

-Any scheme shall enable views from the South to the cliff face, maximising visual permeability, and with roof heights set not to obstruct longer views from the countryside towards the Citadel;
+- a.
+The development shall be designed so that if it is developed in phases, the form of the development does not prejudice the redevelopment of adjacent land; - b.
+The design shall be of high architectural quality and create a strong sense of place to enhance its setting against the Rye Conservation Area and having regard to its riverside location; - c.
+There should be provision for riverside green spaces and access for the England South East Coastal Path; - d.
+Any scheme shall enable views from the South to the cliff face, maximising visual permeability, and with roof heights set not to obstruct longer views from the countryside towards the Citadel; - e.
+A site specific flood risk assessment demonstrates that the residential development is safe for the lifetime of the development incorporating appropriate flood resilient and resistant measures including safe access and escape routes where required.

-The development shall be designed to minimise and mitigate flood risk and enable efficient drainage.

-Any development application may need to be informed by an Ecological Impact Assessment (EcIA), in line with BS42020:2013 and CIEEM guidance.
+Figure 9: Sites at Winchelsea Road East Side (H5) and West Side (H6)

-Winchelsea Rd (West Side):
+Winchelsea Rd [West Side]

-- 4.13 This broad location sits on the west side of the main gateway to Rye from the South Coast road.
+4.13 This broad location sits on the west side of the main gateway to Rye from the South Coast road.
 The location is lower than the road by some 2 metres and is bounded by the road in the East and the Marsh in the West.
-To the south of the site is Grade II listed Willow Tree House and Martello Tower Number 30, both should be preserved and their settings enhanced. - 4.14 As the location is edged by Marsh there is a high flood risk, which has to be mitigated as part of any development.
-(RNP Support 4)
+To the south of the site is Grade II listed Willow Tree House and Martello Tower Number 30.
+Both should be preserved and their settings enhanced.

+4.14 As the location is edged by Marsh there is a high flood risk, which has to be mitigated as part of any development.
+(RNP Support 4 - The Strategic Environmental Assessment)

-Policy H6 Winchelsea Road [West Side] is allocated for a mixed use development of up to 20 dwellings and B1 employment subject to the following criteria:
+Policy H6 Winchelsea Road [West Side] is allocated for a mixed use development of at least 20 dwellings and B1 employment subject to the following criteria:

 - a.
-Development of the location will need to be undertaken on a comprehensive basis and/or according to an overall masterplan; - b.
+The development shall be designed so that if it is developed in phases, the form of the development does not prejudice the redevelopment of adjacent land; - b.
 The design shall create a strong sense of place; - c.
-Buildings shall be orientated to allow views through to the marsh to the south-west; and - d.
-The development shall be designed to minimise and mitigate flood risk. - e.
-Any development application may need to be informed by an Ecological Impact Assessment (EcIA), in line with BS42020:2013 and CIEEM guidance. - f.
-Occupation of the development is phased to align with the delivery of sewerage infrastructure
+Buildings shall be orientated to allow views through to the marsh to the south-west; - d.
+A site specific flood risk assessment demonstrates that the residential development is safe for the lifetime of the development incorporating appropriate flood resilient and resistant measures including safe access and escape routes where required; - e.
+Occupation of the development is phased to align with the delivery of sewerage infrastructure.